ctwhome/portfolio/src/content/2024-10-06-smartplay/+page.md

 ![](./images/dashboard.gif)

 ### Contribute and Collaborate
 The success of SmartPlay depends on collaboration across disciplines.
 We invite **researchers, engineers, educators**, and **psychologists** to join us in expanding the impact of this project.
 Together, we can push the boundaries of what technology, life sciences, and social sciences can achieve.

-For more information, download the [user manual](./INSTALL.md), try the app by [downloading the APK](./releases), or visualize the data through our [online dashboard](https://ctwhome.github.io/SmartPlay).
+For more information, check the [user manual](https://github.com/ctwhome/SmartPlay/blob/main/INSTALL.md), try the app by [downloading the APK](https://github.com/ctwhome/SmartPlay/blob/main/releases), or visualize the data through our [online dashboard](https://ctwhome.github.io/SmartPlay).

----
 **SmartPlay** is a prime example of how **technology** can be developed with a **purposeful design** that is accessible, ethical, and impactful across domains.
 It not only serves life sciences with its quantitative data collection but also caters to social sciences and humanities by maintaining the depth of human experience—bringing together the best of both worlds.